If the Law Library doesn't own what you need in print or online:

 First Step: Search BobCat, the catalog of Bobst Library (the main NYU library).
 If Bobst also doesn't have what you need, you have two options.

-Option 2: Using the item at a local library: To learn local library holdings, use either local library catalogs or Worldcat.
+Option 2: Use the item at a local library: To learn local library holdings, use either local library catalogs or Worldcat.
 See the staff at Reference Desk BEFORE visiting local libraries as they may be closed to the public.
 In some cases (mostly for academic libraries), the Library may be able to provide NYU Law faculty and students a pass to access a local library.
 Your NYU Law ID will (at some times) permit you access to Columbia Law Library and Fordham Law Library.
 Restrictions apply, especially during "restricted access periods."

 Can't find a print item that Julius indicates is available in the NYU Law Library?
 Not on the shelf?
 Here are three strategies to try: